Shopping Night Fundraiser

 Importantly, ask everyone you know and tell them to bring friends, don’t limit yourself to your own friendship circles – advertise!
 If the night is a success you may recruit someone completely new to host another event or become involved in the fundraising initiative.
 It’s also a great networking and social event to bring Mums together!

-If you are interested in more information on these night, consider a Twilight Market – these are also fabulous…
+If you are interested in more information on these nights, consider a Twilight Market – these are also fabulous…